markusgillmeister/check_mk_agent_winps/README.md

   This checks does currently not exist in original checkMK agent.
 It collects information of scheduled tasks in the system and reports back if jobs failed running.
 The serverside check-script is in /checks/-directory.
 - Temperature Monitoring
-  This check uses the "Core Temp"-tool (http://www.alcpu.com/CoreTemp/) for gathering temperature information.
+  This check uses the "OpenHardwareMonitor"-tool (http://openhardwaremonitor.org/) for gathering temperature information.
-  For integration in the windows agent I developed a plugin for Core Temp (included in repository here).
-  Please note: Due to license restrication you have to download the "Core Temp" software by yourself and place it in the agent\components\coretemp directory.
-  Do not overwrite the ini-configuration-file.
-Do not forget to license the tool if you are using it for commercial purpose.
 - Windows Service
 - Systemtime (NTP)
 - System-Uptime